RSHVR/AIDEE/README.md

 # AIDEE
- An LLM powered app that extracts learnings from research papers to reverse engineer the underlying datasets.
+Extract learnings from research papers and reverse engineer the underlying datasets.